The Lesser Yang Shao Yang stage is the second of the Six Stages of Cold disease as Cold penetrates into the body.

 If you read on, you’ll find that those ancient Chinese knew a thing or two about what it was like to get ill!
 And they made sense of it in a way we can still use to our great benefit.

-Of course over the centuries of its use Chinese doctors learned more about how it worked, culminating in another theory put forward 1500 years later, but that later theory, the Four Levels of Disease, deals not with Cold disease but with the invasion of Heat.
+Of course over succeeding centuries Chinese doctors learned more about how it worked, culminating in another theory put forward 1500 years later, but that later theory, the Four Levels of Disease, deals not with Cold disease but with the invasion of Heat.
+The Four Levels theory is more useful for many viruses, including influenza-type illnesses, such as Covid 19, on which we’ve got a page ‘Cope with Fever‘.

 If that introduction puts you off, I’m sorry – just trying to be precise!
 Please read on a bit, and you’ll probably find quite a lot is familiar.